 Dancing together without pressure in dance therapy groups leads to stress reduction, liveliness and strength.
-You reflect on yourself or explore your behavior in contacts in a playful and humorous way.
+You reflect on yourself or explore your behavior within groups in a playful and humorous way.
 If you are interested and have questions about group offers, please feel free to contact me.

 My ethical obligation and dance therapy qualification corresponds to the secured standards of the professional association of dance therapists in Germany BTD with the recognition as a qualified dance therapist, teaching therapist and supervisor (BTD).

-Together with my colleague, the music therapist Elka Aurora, I work in the practice for body-oriented psychotherapy in Wiesbaden Dotzheim.
+Together with my colleague, the music therapist Elka Aurora, I work in the practice of body-oriented psychotherapy in Wiesbaden Dotzheim.

 Telephone consultation hours for making and arranging appointments and for clarifying initial questions are: